arturogonzalezm/nyc-taxi-pipeline/docs/HISTORICAL_STRATEGY.md

 The pipeline implements a robust strategy for handling historical data ingestion, backfills, and reprocessing.
 This ensures data consistency, prevents duplicates, and supports incremental updates.

+## SCD Type 1 (Slowly Changing Dimension Type 1)

+This pipeline uses **SCD Type 1** for dimension management, which means:

+- **Overwrites**: When a dimension record changes, the old value is overwritten with the new value
+- **No History**: Previous values are not preserved; only the current state is stored
+- **Simplicity**: Easiest to implement and maintain
+- **Use Case**: Appropriate when historical dimension values are not needed for analysis

+### Why SCD Type 1?

+For NYC taxi data, dimension attributes (zones, payment types) rarely change, and when they do, historical accuracy of the old values is not critical for trip analysis.
+The focus is on current operational reporting rather than tracking how dimensions evolved over time.

 ## Key Principles

 1. **Idempotency**: Running the same job multiple times produces the same result